New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

 - 10: Very ill, fatal processes progressing rapidly.

 - 0: Dead

-Most common diagnoses managed by Palliative Care team
+Most Common Diagnoses Managed by Palliative Care Team

-Opioids are used for moderate to severe pain severity and can include medications such as morphine, oxycodone, fentanyl, hydromorphone, and methadone.
-Patient’s response and tolerance to these medications greatly vary, so fluctuations in types of opioid administered to chronically ill and suffering patient is not uncommon.
-Nonopioids generally include NSAIDs and acetaminophen and are used to treat mild to moderate pain, or to act as an additive treatment to opioids.
+Opioids are used for moderate to severe pain and can include medications such as morphine, oxycodone, fentanyl, hydromorphone, and methadone.
+Patients’ responses and tolerance to these medications greatly vary, so utilization of these medications for chronically ill and suffering patients is challenging.
+Non-opioids include NSAIDs and acetaminophen and are used to treat mild to moderate pain or as an adjunct to opioids.
 Examples of NSAIDs include ibuprofen, naproxen, ketorolac, indomethacin, and aspirin.
-Adjunctive analgesics are not typically used as the primary medication to address pain, but rather are used in supplementation with opioids and nonopioids.
-Examples of adjunctive analgesics include gabapentin and pregabalin (for neuropathic pain), and dexamethasone (for general inflammatory conditions).
-For some patients with advanced illness and uncontrollable pain, the decision to proceed with palliative sedation may be made by the palliative care physician.
+Adjunctive analgesics are not typically used as the primary medication to address pain but are used in supplementation with opioids and non-opioids.
+Examples of adjunctive analgesics include gabapentin, pregabalin (for neuropathic pain), and dexamethasone (for general inflammatory conditions).
+The palliative care physician may proceed with palliative sedation for some patients with advanced illness and intractable pain.

 Shortness of Breath